All Episodes

 We need to move the center of the conversation fast.

-Uh we we need we need to we need to uh emphasize the urgency of this, and it should be a given that the cowboy poetry and the Great Lakes Restoration Initiative are out of there.
+And it should be a given that the cowboy poetry and the Great Lakes Restoration Initiative are out of there.

 The Great Lakes can take care of themselves.

-The Great Lakes, don't worry about the Great Lakes, they can take care of themselves.
+The Great Lakes, don't worry about the Great Lakes.

 It's time to look after the United States of America.

-Mark Stein in for Rush, 1-800-282-2882.
+Mark Stein in Farush, 1-800-282-2882.

-Mark Stein in for rush on the EIB network, 1-800-282-2882.
+Mark Stein in for Rush on the EIB network, 1-800-282-2882.

 Let's go to Andrew in London, Ontario, who's been waiting an awful long time.

-And I said to H.R., I said, Oh, I know an Andrew in London, Ontario.
+And I said to HR, I said, oh, I know an Andrew in London, Ontario.

-Uh welcome to the Rush Limbo show, Andrew.
+Welcome to the Rush Limbaugh Show, Andrew.

-I should explain to non-Canadians that uh Andrew was my piano accompanist when I appeared in London, Ontario.
+I should explain to non-Canadians that Andrew was my piano accompanist when I appeared in London, Ontario.

-So Andrew, welcome to the Rush Limbaugh Show.
+So, Andrew, welcome to the Rush Limbaugh Show.

 Great to have you with us.